microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/3-build.md

-# Clone and build recording bot application
+# Clone and build recording bot sample

-Next let us clone the source code for the recording bot application, from the source code we will build the application in a Docker container.
+Next let us clone the source code for the recording bot sample, from the source code we will build the application in a Docker container.

-## Clone the application
+## Clone the sample

-To clone the applciation we first navigate to the directory we want to clone the code to:
+To clone the sample we first navigate to the directory we want to clone the code to:

 ```powershell
 cd C:\Users\User\recordingbottutorial